openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - Secrets: default creds needed to spin postgres, with type: Opaque.
 This secret will then be ready by
    - POSTGRES_USER: `o-ran`
    - POSTGRES_PASSWORD: `o-ran`
+   - POSTGRES_DB: `o-ran` # Note: this is simply there to be explicit.
+                                   If not provided `POSTGRES_USER` is used to create default DB.
+But ultimately this DB not used as each service will create their own.
 - ConfigMap: For others to know the hostname and port
    - POSTGRES_HOST: "postgres.o-ran-namespace.svc.cluster.local"
    - POSTGRES_PORT: "5432"

-With the Secrets and ConfigMap applied, an app may connect to the DB with the following given the service (assuming migration already and `o-ran-infrastructure-monitoring-alarms` already created):
+With the Secrets and ConfigMap applied, an app may connect to the DB with the following given the service (assuming initContainer of app already created DB `o-ran-infrastructure-monitoring-alarms`):
 ```go
 connStr := "postgres://o-ran:o-ran@postgres.o-ran-namespace.svc.cluster.local:5432/o-ran-infrastructure-monitoring-alarms?sslmode=disable"
 ```